Kodachrome: Background

 Kodachrome was the first color film to be successfully mass-marketed that used a subtractive color method.
 Previous materials, such as Autochrome and Dufaycolor, had used the additive screenplate methods.
 Until its discontinuation, Kodachrome was the oldest surviving brand of color film.
 It was manufactured for 74 years in various formats to suit still and motion picture cameras, including 8mm, Super 8, 16mm for movies (exclusively through Eastman Kodak), 35mm for movies (exclusively available through Technicolor Corp as "Technicolor Monopack") and 135, 120, 110, 126, 828 and large format for still photography.

 Kodachrome is appreciated in the archival and professional market for its accurate color reproduction and dark-storage longevity.
 Because of these qualities, it was used by Walton Sound and Film Services in the UK in 1953 for the official 16mm film of the coronation of Elizabeth II of the United Kingdom.
 Copies of the film for sale to the public were also produced using Kodachrome.
 More recent professional film photographers such as Steve McCurry, David Alan Harvey, Peter Guttman and Alex Webb also favored the film.
-It was used by McCurry for his iconic 1984 portrait of Sharbat Gula, Afghan Girl, for the National Geographic magazine.
+It was used by McCurry for his iconic 1984 portrait of Sharbat Gula, Afghan Girl, for National Geographic magazine.

 History

 Before Kodachrome

-Before Kodachrome film was marketed in 1935 most color photography had been achieved using films that employed additive color methods and materials, such as Autochrome and Dufaycolor, These first practical color processes had several disadvantages because they used a Réseau filter made from discrete color elements that were visible upon enlargement.
+Before Kodachrome film was marketed in 1935 most color photography had been achieved using films that employed additive color methods and materials, such as Autochrome and Dufaycolor.
+These first practical color processes had several disadvantages because they used a Réseau filter made from discrete color elements that were visible upon enlargement.
 The finished transparencies absorbed between 70% and 80% of light upon projection, requiring very bright projection lamps, especially for large projections.
 Subtractive color methods avoided these disadvantages.

 Rudolf Fischer was granted a patent in 1913 for a proposed color photography process in which three separate emulsions, each sensitive to a different color, would be exposed simultaneously.
 However, Fischer was unable to implement the idea.